cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-A list of regular expressions, any of which must match the entire group
-(see [Anchored vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).
-On
-Windows, files do not have group associations.
+On Windows, files do not have group associations.

 #### search_bsdflags

+**Description**: String of flags for bsd file system flags expected set

+Extra BSD file system flags (these have no effect on non-BSD versions of
+CFEngine).
+See the manual page for `chflags` for more details.

 **Type**: `slist`

 **Allowed input range**:
 `[+-]*[(arch|archived|nodump|opaque|sappnd|sappend|schg|schange|simmutable|sunlnk|sunlink|uappnd|uappend|uchg|uchange|uimmutable|uunlnk|uunlink)]+`

-**Description**: String of flags for bsd file system flags expected set

 **Example**: